ElarianLtd/javascript-sdk/README.md

   - `customerNumber`: An object containing the customer's phone number and provider.
     - `number`: A phone number string
     - `provider`: Must be one of `[telco, telegram, facebook]`
-  - `secondaryId`: An object containining a customer secondary id.
+  - `secondaryId`: An object containing a customer secondary id.
-    - `key`: A string idenifying the type of id. e.g. `passportNumber`
+    - `key`: A string identifying the type of id. e.g. `passportNumber`
     - `value`: A string value of the secondary id. e.g. `OP00332`

 ## Methods